-Option Definition Endpoint Reputation Analysis Select any of the following options: • Disabled • Inbound only • Outbound only • Inbound and Outbound Use Endpoint Reputation to Influence SmartBlocking Select Enabled to enable endpoint reputation to Influence SmartBlocking.
+Option Definition Endpoint Reputation Analysis Select any of the following options: Disabled Inbound only Outbound only Inbound and Outbound Use Endpoint Reputation to Influence SmartBlocking Select Enabled to enable endpoint reputation to Influence SmartBlocking.
 Select Disabled to disable the option.
 Exclude Internal Endpoints from GTI Lookups Select Enabled to exclude internal endpoints from McAfee GTI Lookups.
 Select Disabled to disable the option.
-CIDRs Excluded from Endpoin CIDRs Excluded from Endpoint Reputation Lookups New CIDR Enter the new CIDR and click Add to add to the CIDR list to be excluded.
-Click to remove the CIDR from the list.
-Note: The CIDR exclusion list is shared by Advanced Callback Detection and Endpoint Reputation Analysis Protocols Excluded from Endpoint Reputation Lookups In the drop-down list, select the protocol to be excluded from McAfee GTI Lookups and click Add .
+CIDRs Excluded from Endpoint Reputation Lookups New CIDR Enter the new CIDR and click Add to add to the CIDR list to be excluded.
+Click 💌 to remove the CIDR from the list.

+Option Definition Note: The CIDR exclusion list is shared by Advanced Callback Detection and Endpoint Reputation Analysis Protocols Excluded from Endpoint Reputation Lookups In the drop-down list, select the protocol to be excluded from McAfee GTI Lookups and click Add .
 The selected protocol is displayed in the field below.
 Click to remove the protocol from the list.
 Prompt for assignment after save When selected, you are automatically prompted to select the Sensor resources to which you want to assign the policy.